hosainnet/hosain.net/_posts/2016-01-31-unit-testing-react-native-components.markdown

 });
 {% endcodeblock %}

-First, we define a `renderScreen` helper function, which allows us to render a component using the shallow renderer and it returns us the output and a component instance.
+First, we define a `renderScreen` helper function, which allows us to render a component using the shallow renderer and it returns an output and a component instance.
 You'll notice the `props` and `states` parameters which are passed to the renderer, meaning we're able render the component in a pre-defined set of.. states and props!

 ## Testing JS code in React Native components